 November 30, 2020

 The title of “pest” is very fitting for the insects and creatures of the earth.
 Most are extremely irritating and cause distress.
 They’re nasty looking and many can harm you in some fashion.
 Some species can scratch, sting, bite, or infuse venom into your bloodstream.
 Several can spread diseases.
 A great number can wreck property besides.
 These concerns are heightened with critters that procreate quickly or are tough to eliminate.
 Mice match this description in its entirety.

 One of the challenging aspects of deterring mice is figuring out how they get in, and the best way to stop them.
 By doing a little research and reading now, you can find the answers regarding these dangerous critters.
-Further, you’ll learn how Albemarle Termite & Pest Control can be of service.
+Further, you’ll learn how our pest control services in Chesapeake can be of service.

 How Do Mice Look & Behave?
 What Are The Risks?